 A white larkspur flower symbolizes happiness and joy and is often held as a sign of innocence.
-The color white also traditionally used to convey new beginnings and a fresh start or clean slate.
+The color white is also traditionally used to convey new beginnings and a fresh start or clean slate.

 Pink Larkspur Flower Meaning:

 A pink larkspur was historically thought to be symbolic of fickleness and sudden changes.
-The color pink in the language of flowers is often associated with love and affection used to convey positive sentiments and happiness.
+The color pink in the language of flowers is often associated with love and affection and is used to convey positive sentiments and happiness.

 Blue Larkspur Flower Meaning